home > indexing

 If you insist on doing this using Word, you have two ways to approach the problem.
 Neither is perfect or fun.
 First, you could try to put each footnote or endnote on its own page within a separate section, and then renumber the pages to match what you want them to be.
 This is really ugly, though, because you'd have to know all your page numbers in advance -- which defeats the only good thing Word does for you (calculate page numbers automatically).
 I strongly recommend against this approach.

 Another approach is to use boldface and/or italics for the page number itself.
 If you're using Word's dialog boxes, there are checkboxes.
 If you're using the {XE} fields manually, you need to insert the \b or \i flags in there to add boldface or italics to the page number.
-(For more details see http://taxonomist.tripod.com/indexing/wordflags.html#XE-bi).
+(For more details see https://taxonomist.tripod.com/indexing/wordflags.html#XE-bi).
 If you are using boldface for the references to your notes, for example, then you can easily find them in your generated index to add the n character, using search and replace.
 However, if you also need to add the number of the note itself, then you'll still have to go back and look.
 By using bold, italics, or both, at least you will know at a glance which entries you need to look at a second time.

 Yet another possibility would involve typing the note number into the index entry itself, sort of like this: